logicmonitor/lm-powershell-module/Documentation/New-LMNetscanGroup.md

 ```

 ## DESCRIPTION
-The New-LMNetscanGroup function is used to create a new Netscan Group in LogicMonitor.
+The New-LMNetscanGroup function creates a new Netscan Group in LogicMonitor.
-It requires the Name parameter, which specifies the name of the group, and the optional Description parameter, which provides a description for the group.
+It allows you to specify a name and optional description for the group.

 ## EXAMPLES

 ### EXAMPLE 1
 ```
-New-LMNetscanGroup -Name "Group1" -Description "This is a sample group"
+New-LMNetscanGroup -Name "Group1" -Description "This is a sample group" Creates a new Netscan Group with the name "Group1" and the description "This is a sample group".
 ```

-This example creates a new Netscan Group with the name "Group1" and the description "This is a sample group".

 ## PARAMETERS